12 March 2018

 Table of contents

-Coaching and leadership: the prelude to business success
+Coaching and leadership: the ante-room to business success

-Coaching and leadership are two fundamental factors for the success of a business.
-On the one hand, there is a need for managers with coaching skills, while on the other hand, there is a need for managers who have the ability to leadership style appropriate to each circumstance.
+Coaching and leadership These are two fundamental factors for business success.
+On the one hand, managers with coaching skills are needed, while on the other, to this should be added the leadership style appropriate to each circumstance.

 Coherent coaching helps business in different ways: